hypothetical-inc/scripts/README.md

 2. Run the script using one of the methods described in Installation
 3. For each output format for each file you will be given a crop window for formats that enforce the aspect ratio.
 Move the crop window as you like and press enter.
 4. After each crop, the script will save a properly sized JPG file to the same location as the original file, with a suffix added such as "\_instagram" to indicate which format it is intended.
+5. Note that to keep the images from being blurry the script will not enlarge images.
-5. When the script is finished, it will restore your file to it's state just before running the script.
+6. When the script is finished, it will restore your file to it's state just before running the script.
-6. You're done!
+7. You're done!
 Post the images and use the extra time you saved by not manually resizing and renaming files to have a nice cup of tea.
 **It is recommended that you save your file before running the script to avoid potentially losing changes made since your last save if the script fails**